ZePrA | Spot Color Iteration (ZePrA 9 and higher)

 The reference files for dynamic media wedges contain both the device values (DCS values) and the target Lab values.
 The target Lab values are also calculated for the spot colors of the job and incorporated into the reference file in addition to the color values of the document color space.
 This is done according to the settings under Configurations > Options (solid tone only or gradation values as well) and Configurations > Spot Colors.

-The measured values obtained can then be immediately compared to the target Lab values (e.g. in ColorAnt/Compare).
+The measured values obtained can then be immediately compared to the target Lab values (e.g. in ColorAnt/Compare or Evaluate).
 Use these reference files in appropriate tools, such as ColorAnt’s Measure Tool, for measuring.

 Note: Reference files are not created when the report folder Folder for Report and other Data is missing.
 If an existing queue is to be used for proofing, it must be verified that the folder for reports exists.
 If necessary, it must be created manually so that a reference file can be created.
 If this folder is missing, the reference file cannot be created.